If you had $100k to invest today, the investing world would roll out the red carpet for you.

 The other advantage of buying land is the value of resources that come with it.
 These resources could be minerals, or even trees on your land, which could add another source of revenue for you.

-Barring economic slumps, the value of land has always appreciated, thanks to the real estate boom all over the world.
+Barring major economic slumps, the value of land has always appreciated, thanks to the real estate boom all over the world.

 As a potential investor of $100,000, keep in mind that land has been one of the most trusted true forms of investments throughout history, so there’s plenty of reliable data to guide you.